 It is important to note that the ability of a Private and Local Government Fleet Requirement to affect petroleum consumption also depends, in significant part, on whether DOE can require covered fleets to use alternative or replacement fuels in addition to requiring that they acquire AFVs.
 The only explicit requirements for fuel use in EPAct 1992 are contained in section 501(a)(4), which applies only to alternative fuel provider fleets, and section 302(a)(2) (amending section 400AA of the Energy Policy and Conservation Act), which applies only to Federal fleets.
 (42 U.S.C.
-13251(a)(4) and 6374(a)) Section 507 of EPAct 1992, which concerns private and local government fleets, does not contain any similar provision, nor does it contain a provision either authorizing DOE to mandate fuel use or explicitly prohibiting DOE from mandating fuel use
+13251(a)(4) and 6374(a)) While not modifying the specific alternative fuel use requirement for Federal Fleets under EPAct 1992 Section 302(a)(2) (as modified by EPAct 2005 Section 701), EISA 2007 did include a related provision.
+Section 141 of EISA 2007 appears to incorporate into legislation the primary elements of Executive Order 13423, which required Federal Fleets to reduce petroleum consumption by 20 percent (2015 vs. 2005), while increasing use of alternative fuels by 10 percent per year.
+Thus, while not specifically going beyond the existing Federal alternative fuel use requirement from EPAct 1992 and 2005, EISA 2007 did add an additional overall metric for Federal fleets based upon alternative fuel use.
+Section 507 of EPAct 1992, which concerns private and local government fleets, does not contain any similar provision, nor does it contain a provision either authorizing DOE to mandate fuel use or explicitly prohibiting DOE from mandating fuel use.